alall1/suricata-ids/README.md

 In this view, protocol, source and destination ports, network interface, attack category, and more are shown.
 Through EveBox's web interface, cybersecurity analysts can analyze where the attack came from, how many bytes were sent by the attacker, and even HTTP methods and User-Agent headers.
 Having a neat way to view alerts is important, as it avoids wasting time trying to understand raw alerts straight from Suricata.

-**Rule Revisions:**

 The original Suricata rules I used were significantly lacking, generating alerts during the wrong attack or not triggering at all.
+I had to make modifications to the rules in order to pick up the appropriate activity and generate an alert.
+All the updated rules and explanations can be found [here](docs/rules).

+**nmap Rule Revision:**

 First, I had to modify my nmap port scan detection rule.
-Originally, it looked like:
+Originally, it looked like this:

     alert tcp any any -> $HOME_NET any ( \
         msg:"Nmap SYN Scan Detected"; \